MTDome Recover and clear Faults

 enable: false

-2. To clear the subsystem FAULT, use the MTDome exitFault configuration command via the run_command.py SAL script.
+2. If there is a FAULT reported in the MTDome Status dashboard execute the run_command.py script using the exitFault configuration.
 In most cases, running the command once will clear the fault, but you may need to repeat the process a few times.

 component: MTDome